AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 ### Section 7: Lab 3 Content

-Let's create a namespace and then we can create some resources in that new namespace
+Let's create a namespace and then we can create some resources in that new namespace:

 `kubectl create ns training-lab`